 "And likely to get hotter," Atiron said, without the faintest trace of irony.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, G K VinceWrite a Review